 If you live in a condo, projects done on common property require approval.
 Projects such as adding plumbing or electricity in your kitchen renovation, or removing a load-bearing interior wall to open up space, may affect your neighbors and the building’s structural integrity, therefore requiring approval.

-If you are a homeowner, CC&Rs are generally limited to the outside appearance of your home.
-Does the HOA cover garage doors?
-Yes, projects on your home that require HOA approval include adding a new garage door, making changes to your roof, changing the color of your front door, landscaping and more.
+If you are a homeowner, CC&Rs are generally limited to the outside appearance of your home, such as making changes to your roof, changing the color of your front door, landscaping and more

 It is imperative that your HOA approves your plan before you begin any work.
 If you begin work on a project before it is approved, the HOA board can send you a notice, fine you or force you to undo the work.
 Putting together a plan of action for their benefit will ensure you make the best use of everyone’s time.